Dane Sanzenbacher: Chicago Bears

 The Bears waived Sanzenbacher on December 24, 2012.

 Cincinnati Bengals

 The Cincinnati Bengals signed Sanzenbacher on December 25, 2012.
 On March 5, 2014, the Bengals offered him a tender.
 He signed his tender on April 8.

 On December 28, 2014, Sanzenbacher recorded his first career interception, picking off a pass by Pittsburgh Steelers punter Brad Wing on a fake punt.

 Post-playing career

 Sanzenbacher was a reporter for 2 years with the CBS affiliate in his hometown, Toledo, OH - WTOL-TV following his time in the NFL.

 He then moved on to be the Director of Admission at his alma mater, Toledo Central Catholic High School.
-Sanzenbacher currently works as a Loan Officer at CF Bank in Dublin, OH.
+Sanzenbacher currently works at 97.1 The Fan and Boren Brothers Waste Management.

 On August 14, 2021 Sanzenbacher married Allie Hausfeld.